rails/rails/guides/source/active_record_callbacks.md

 end
 ```

-WARNING.
-Using both `after_create_commit` and `after_update_commit` with the
+Using both `after_create_commit` and `after_update_commit` with the same method
-same method name will only allow the last callback defined to take effect, as
+name will only allow the last callback defined to take effect, as they both
-they both internally alias to `after_commit` which overrides previously defined
+internally alias to `after_commit` which overrides previously defined callbacks
-callbacks with the same method name.
-In this case, it's better to use
+with the same method name.
-`after_save_commit` instead.

 ```ruby
 class User < ApplicationRecord